Understanding Sample Rate in Audacity

 4. Export each track individually or use "File" > "Export" > "Export Multiple" to batch export.

-Custom Sample Rates
+Working with Custom Sample Rates

 Audacity allows for custom sample rates beyond the standard options: